indimail/libqmail/README.md

 # Introduction

 libqmail is a library of general purpose APIs extracted from Dan Bernstein's [qmail](http://cr.yp.to/qmail.html), reimplemented and covered by the GNU General Public License Version 3.

-Many of the functions implemented here have since been placed in the public domain, so there are other sources to get this code (except for my extensions obviously).
+Many of the functions implemented here have since been placed in the public domain.
+Many of the functions have been generously borrowed from [libowfat](http://www.fefe.de/libowfat/). libqmail is used by [indimail-mta](https://github.com/mbhangui/indimail-mta) and it's subpackages daemontools and ucspi-tcp, [indimail-virtualdomains](https://github.com/mbhangui/indimail-virtualdomains).
+It is also used my [mpdev](https://github.com/mbhangui/mpdev) - An event watcher for [Music Player Daemon (mpd)](https://www.musicpd.org/).
+The library comes with a set of man pages, though few are missing.

-Man pages for many functions have been provided, mostly extracted from Dan's web documentation or documentation found in earlier versions of his software.
-For some reason, he abandoned man pages in favor of HTML recently.

 # Compilation